 It’s not entirely clear what Rogan is getting at here.
 The main idea seems to be that religion serves a social function for stupid people.
 But that is not the really problematic thing he says.
 He says that religious people he regards as stupid are “not quite human.
 They’re like just below human.”
-This is astounding.
 As usual Rogan makes no argument for his views about religion.
-He gives us no reason for his belief that going to heaven and being with Jesus after you die is a belief which apparently identifies you as subhuman.
+He gives us no reason for his belief that going to heaven and being with Jesus after you die is a belief which identifies you as subhuman.
 He’s quick to say that he’s met some intelligent Christians.
 So he doesn’t seem to believe that it is belief in Christianity which makes people subhuman ( although that does seem to be a part of it).
 Rather it is the fact that these people have not thought deeply about the issue or are not in the habit of thinking deeply about things, or are incapable of thinking deeply about things.
 That, combined with their belief in Christianity, makes them subhuman.
+By the way, it’s important not to hold ad lib comments like these against someone after the fact.
+I suspect that Rogan is not expressing himself as clearly as he would like here.
+(I don’t want to encourage any type of mobbing or harm against him in any form.)
 Rogan also seems to be implying that Christianity is something which resonates particularly with stupid people.
 And I don’t see a problem with that.
 Why should it be a problem?
 I wouldn’t be surprised that Christianity resonates particularly with unintelligent people, because Christianity appeals to those who don’t have what the world values; who don’t have wealth, don’t have good looks, and don’t have other forms of social status.
 In both Old and New Testaments, God identifies himself with these types of people.
 The fact that Christianity may attract unintelligent people ( which it may or may not) has nothing to do with whether the claims of Christianity themselves are unintelligent.

 I wanted to address this, because I think Rogan’s comments make explicit what is implicit in some of secular culture.
 The worship of intelligence and of intellectual achievement creates a climate where those who lack intelligence are regarded with contempt, and are seen as valueless dregs.
 They are seen as appropriate targets of nastiness.
 In popular culture, villainous characters in movies and novels are often presented as stupid.
 The stereotype of the “jock” in movies usually includes the idea that they are stupid, while the person they are bullying is inevitably someone intelligent.
 Think about how the henchmen of evil characters are often portrayed as extremely stupid.
 And it’s not merely that they are stupid, but their stupidity is seen as appropriate ground on which to belittle and insult them.